DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. If something prints in a `@example`, put an in-line comment within the example like #7, but say "Logs...".
+  1. If an operation in an `@example` prints, add an inline comment below the operation that starts with "=> Logs ...".

     ```js
     // Bad